 7R: In the beginning, especially, you move through time so quickly.
 You have one scene where David is meeting his future wife and in the next scene, he’s having a baby.
 Shortly thereafter, there’s another baby.
 It pushes forward in time without warning.

-7R: The film is really great at dealing with memory and how certain objects or the Gilles Vigneault song start to have new memories associated with them and become really important.
+7R: Our Loved Ones is really great at dealing with memory and how certain objects or the Gilles Vigneault song start to have new memories associated with them and become really important.
 How did you think about that?

 7R: I like the way you captured how the family touches and hugs and how they inhabit space together.
 How did you go about deciding how to do that?

 Anne Émond: It’s a very sad movie, very very sad.
 A lot of people told me they were crying during the film.
 It was very important to me that it would also be quite tender.
 That’s why we cry, because they love each other so much.
 He loves his wife.
 He loves the children.
 It’s important that they embrace and touch each other.
 They are close as a family.
 That’s why it’s sad at the end.